 So instead of thinking about what you’re going to say next before they’re even finished talking, worrying about what they think about you or who else you should meet, actually stop and listen.
 Be curious, ask questions and let it be known that you genuinely care.

 Instead of having a 10th cup of coffee, carry a water bottle in your bag and drink as much as you can.
 This will keep your energy up plus it makes you look a lot better.
 It’s also a lot easier to eat well if you bring snacks with you.

 I even have an Amazon Fresh delivery scheduled for when I arrive at the hotel so I have the food I want available as soon as I get there.
 Going out to lunch and dinner with people you meet is one of the most fun parts of an event but I always like to have food in my room that I can eat before I go to bed, when I wake up, and bring with me as snacks during the day.

 When you look good you feel good.
 If you dress the part and present yourself well, your confidence will shine through.

-The start of some of my strongest business relationships began over drinks at a conference.
+Many of my strongest business relationships and friendships began over drinks at a conference.